EMIR

 However, where a positive equivalence decision is made in the meantime, the temporary exemption expires, as the determination of equivalence enables the obtention of a permanent exemption under Article 3 of EU EMIR.
 In such case, the clearing obligation will take effect two months after the decision's entry into force and will apply to relevant transactions from such date unless a permanent exemption is obtained.

 The UK granted partial equivalence (equivalence is limited and is relevant for Article 3 intragroup exemptions only) to all EEA states from IP Completion Day, so pre-existing temporary intragroup exemptions for transactions between UK and EEA counterparties expired on 1 March 2021 (being two months after entry into force of the equivalence decision).
-UK entities may apply instead for a permanent intragroup exemption in respect of such trading relationships, under Article 3 of UK EMIR.
+UK entities should apply instead for a permanent intragroup exemption in respect of such trading relationships, under Article 3 of UK EMIR.

 ISDA and FIA initiatives in relation to clearing